owulveryck/blog/content/post/hip-terraform-part-I.md

 ### A custom UI

 As UI is an interface ([see the doc here](https://godoc.org/github.com/mitchellh/cli#Ui)), it is easy to implement our own.
 Let's define a structure that holds two array of bytes called `stdout` and `stderr`.
-Then let's implement the methods that will write into this elements:
+Then let's implement the methods that will write into these elements:

 {{< highlight go >}}
 type grpcUI struct {